slashdd/charm-keystone/README.md

 There are two mutually exclusive high availability options: using virtual IP(s) or DNS.
-In both cases, a relationship to hacluster is required which provides the corosync back end HA functionality.
+In both cases, a relationship to hacluster is required which provides the corosync backend HA functionality.

 To use virtual IP(s) the clustered nodes must be on the same subnet such that the VIP is a valid IP on the subnet for one of the node's interfaces and each